The Superposition Theorem

 Since there are two voltage sources, we use one at a time while shortcutting the other.
-(On second diagram we use only V1 and on the third diagram we use only V2).
+(In the second diagram we use only V1 and In the third diagram we use only V2).
 In each case we get the current through the RL resistor.
 After that, we add the two results to obtain the total current on this resistor.

 First, we analyze the case where the only voltage source connected is V1.

 We get the current delivered by this voltage source obtaining the equivalent resistor of resistors R1 and RL.
 Req = RL//R2 = 0.5 (kilohms).

 We add R1 to the last result to find the total resistor value (R1 in series with Req.).
 Then, the total resistance is RT = R1+Req = 0.5+2 = 2.5 kilohms.

 This way we found the total equivalent resistor value in series with the voltage source.